ray-project/kuberay/apiserver/JobSubmission.md

 --header 'Content-Type: application/json'
 ```

-This should return JSON similar to the one below:
+This should return JSON similar to the one below

 ```json
 {